spion/genny/README.md

     // handle oops error
 });
 ```

+note: make sure that you pass the callback last.

 Your async functions call the callback with more than 2 arguments?
 Not a problem - genny will yield an array instead